-We finished the year with the Oneview inpatient solution live in 9,259 beds with a further 2,555 beds contracted but not yet installed.
-The Company expects the majority of these contracted beds to be installed during the 2021 calendar year.
-The growth rate in live beds is lower than in previous years due to COVID-19 preventing access to hospital sites and preventing us from completing planned installations.
-The growth rate picked up in the second half of the year and is set to accelerate in 2021 as we catch up on delayed installations and also transition to Cloud.
+We finished the year with the Oneview inpatient solution live in 9,467 beds, with a further 2,335 beds beds contracted but not yet installed.
+The Company expects the majority of these contracted beds to be installed during the 2022 calendar year.